 An Evening at Rendezvous Restaurant & Tiki Bar

 70 Soco Rd., Maggie Valley 28751

 A great place to wind down after a full day of fun with Fido!
-The Rendezvous Restaurant and outdoor Tiki Bar are located at the Maggie Valley Inn, where dogs are happily welcomed at the outdoor Tiki Bar.
+The Rendezvous Restaurant and outdoor Tiki Bar are located at the clarion hotel conference center, where dogs are happily welcomed at the outdoor Tiki Bar.
 The Rendezvous Restaurant menu features yummy favorites like Southern fried chicken, ribs, steaks, seafood and the best hand-breaded chicken tenders in town.

 Explore Black Balsam Knob Area